14-Day Turkey And Greece Itinerary (Detailed Guide)

 Fly from Karpathos to Athens in just over an hour.
 Since you only have two nights in the city, I’d suggest you stay in Syntagma Square – it’s historically significant, and now, it’s just super central, and there’s always a buzz.
 Check out the Tomb of the Unknown Soldier while you’re there!

-Head out to the Panathenaic Stadium, the location of the first-ever Olympic Games in 1896.
+Visit the Panathenaic Stadium, the venue of the first modern Olympic Games in 1896.
 If you want to walk on the track, you can pay to get in and get decent photos from outside.

 Next up, make your way to the absolutely massive Temple of Olympian Zeus.
 The sheer size of the ruins is enough to make it worthwhile!